bilgino/angularforddd/README.md

 However, mapping hyperlinks to a client-side domain model isn't possible!
 In addition, when consuming REST APIs very often multiple HTTP request need to be sent asynchronously to create a model for a specific use case in the presentation layer.
 If the applied HATEOAS implementation pattern forms hyperlinks in a response schema it would limit the user interface to incorporate with REST APIs synchronously.
-UX designers usually don't model their interaction, navigation or screen patterns around HATEOAS.
+**UX designers usually don't model their interaction-, navigation- or screen patterns around HATEOAS or tree structures**.
 Furthermore, the Angular router engine doesn't comply well with the URI templates of HATEOAS implementation patterns.
 HATEOAS has its advantages as well as disadvantages.
 Even though the router in Angular complies with the navigational behaviour of hypermedia APIs, you should avoid HATEOAS for Angular SPA applications!